 Electroplating prototypes are prone to issues like bubbles, scarsa adesione, or color inconsistency.
 Below are critical precautions to mitigate risks.

-3.1 Selezione del materiale
+3.1 Selezione dei materiali

-- 3D Printing Bases: Use photoresist resins (SLA/DLP) — avoid PLA or resins with fillers (PER ESEMPIO., fibra di carbonio) as they create uneven surfaces.
+- 3D Printing Bases: Use photoresist resins (SLA/DLP) — avoid PLA or resins with fillers (per esempio., fibra di carbonio) as they create uneven surfaces.

 - CNC Machining Bases: Prioritize ABS or PC plastics — they are easy to electroless plate and have good adhesion with metal coatings.

-3.2 Design strutturale
+3.2 Structural Design

 - Avoid Deep Holes/Complex Cavities: Plating solutions cannot penetrate deep (>5mm) or narrow (<2mm) spaces, leading to unplated areas or bubbles.
 If holes are necessary, design them with a 15°+ draft angle for solution flow.

-- Reserve Coating Thickness Space: Add 0.1–0.2mm to the prototype’s dimensions — the metal coating increases size (PER ESEMPIO., a 10mm ABS part becomes 10.02–10.1mm after 0.02–0.1mm chrome plating), which affects assembly fit.
+- Reserve Coating Thickness Space: Add 0.1–0.2mm to the prototype’s dimensions — the metal coating increases size (per esempio., a 10mm ABS part becomes 10.02–10.1mm after 0.02–0.1mm chrome plating), which affects assembly fit.

 3.3 Controllo del processo